ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 {% capture iOS_set_view %}
+## Configuring Your ViewController

-Note: This is a basic example for configuring the ViewController
+**Note**: This is a basic example for configuring the ViewController

 Step 1: Import PresenceSDK.
 Again, UIKit is imported automatically by importing PresenceSDK so if you like, you may delete the import UIKit code-line.